woocommerce/qit-cli/README.md

 - For certain test types, you can select specific versions of PHP, WooCommerce, and WordPress to test against, including Release Candidates of WooCommerce.
 - During certain test types, any PHP notices, warnings, or errors that occur will be displayed.
 - QIT can be integrated into your development process using the [GitHub Workflows integration](https://woocommerce.github.io/qit-documentation/#/workflows/getting-started).
 - You can create and share application passwords with your development team, which allows them to use the QIT CLI without having full access to your WooCommerce.com account.
+- For certain types of tests, you can choose to activate other WordPress or WooCommerce extensions alongside your own to check for potential conflicts.

 ### Quick Start